NexusProperty/nexus-property/memory-bank/Testing/testtask.md

 - Implemented ProtectedRoute component tests for various authentication and authorization scenarios
 - Created property service tests with proper Supabase mocking approach
 - Used function spies for testing property service to avoid complex Supabase mocking issues
+- Implemented database testing utilities for isolated test database configuration
+- Created comprehensive tests for all Edge Functions with various test scenarios
+- Enhanced Edge Function test utilities with helper functions for authentication and response mocking
+- Added database queries testing with a mock database layer that simulates operations

 ## Progress Update as of May 2023